HeyMaslo/prompt-library/README.md

 ## Overview
 A Companion’s existence gives us a reason to express ourselves, go on adventures, and learn who we are.
 Companions are similar to Assistants like Siri and Alexa, but with more emphasis on personal growth and development.

-This repo contains an ever evolving list of prompts to help encourage a person to think and self reclect.
+This repo contains an ever evolving list of prompts to help encourage a person to think and self reflect.
 Feel free to add more.

 ## Contributing